suchow/semver/semver.md

 danger of version lock (the inability to upgrade a package without having to release new versions of every dependent package).
-If dependencies are specified too loosely, you will inevitably be bitten by version promiscuity (assuming compatibility with more future versions than is reasonable).
+If dependencies are specified too loosely, you will inevitably be bitten by version promiscuity (an assumed compatibility with more future versions than is reasonable).
 Dependency hell is where you are when version lock and/or version promiscuity prevent you from easily and safely moving your project forward.